Pharmacology Eye & Ear Meds #4

 - Cool drops in refrigerator before placement

 This answer is not correct because ear drops should be warmed by placing the drops in the hand for at least 1 minute to warm.
-Cool or cold drops can be very painful to the patient.
+Cool or cold drops can be very painful to the client.

 - Do not double dose, unless instructed by prescriber